- Sustainability Initiatives

 The first steps of Climate Adaptation Planning

-The Climate Vulnerability Assessment will assess potential impacts from climate change and identify priorities for adaptation.
+The Climate Risk and Vulnerability Assessment will assess potential impacts from climate change and identify priorities for adaptation.
 To understand which sectors, assets, and populations might be particularly vulnerable to those changes, we are relying on the knowledge and experience of government staff and the greater community.
-We highly encourage you to be a part of this conversation.
-See below for opportunities to get involved!
+We highly encourage you to be a part of this conversation and future discussions around climate adaptation planning.

 Community Involvement Opportunities